fieldtrip/website/development/project/opm_helmet_design.md

     ...
     population/subject010.nii

-Since they all need to be aligned to each other, we have also prepared 10 corresponding files that contain the anatomical landmarks:
+Since they all need to be aligned to each other, we have also prepared corresponding MATLAB files with the anatomical landmarks:

     >> ls population/*.mat
     population/fiducial001.mat